 Molecular basis of living processes in bacteria, plants and animals; emphasis on metabolism of carbohydrates, lipids, proteins and nucleic acids.
 Pre: C (not C-) or better in BIOL 275/275L, CHEM 272 and CHEM 273; or consent.
 (Cross-listed as BIOL 402)

-(1 Lec, 1 3-hr Lab) Principle techniques of biochemical laboratory.
+(1 Lec, 1 3-hr Lab) Principles and techniques of biochemical laboratory.
+Teaches biochemistry laboratory methods as well as technical writing in the form of experimental reports.
 A-F only.
 Pre: (402 (or concurrent), BIOL 402 (or concurrent)) with a minimum grade of C.

 Marine functional genomics, biodiversity of marine natural habitats, marine microbial communities and their ecological functions, interactions of marine microbes and their host, climate change and marine biodiversity, marine biotechnology.
 A-F only.
 Pre: OCN 201 or MICR 130, or consent.
 (Spring only) (Cross-listed as OCN 403)